 JUDY BAAR TOPINKA

 Judy Baar Topinka was elected Comptroller in 2010.
-Beginning her political career in 1980, Topinka would become the first woman elected to two State Constitutional Offices.
+Beginning her political career in 1980, Topinka became the first woman elected to two State Constitutional Offices, having been previously elected to three terms as State Treasurer.
 In her first year as Comptroller, Topinka proposed an operating budget that returned the office to 2003 funding levels.
 Believing in hard work, plain talk, and common sense, Topinka immediately began pushing an initiative to combine the offices of State Treasurer and Comptroller.
 This objective was discussed during a time of dire financial strains for the State of Illinois.

 LESLIE GEISSLER MUNGER

-Leslie Geissler Munger was sworn in as Illinois State Comptroller on January 12, 2015.
-Munger is a native Illinoisan, earning her bachelor’s degree at the University of Illinois and her master’s degree from the Kellogg School of Management at Northwestern University.
+Leslie Geissler Munger was appointed Illinois State Comptroller on January 12, 2015, following the passing of Comptroller Topinka.
+She earned her bachelor’s degree at the University of Illinois and her master’s degree from the Kellogg School of Management at Northwestern University.
 She was a community volunteer and leader for the Riverside Foundation, a not-for-profit residential facility for developmentally disabled adults in Lincolnshire, where she was named Volunteer of the Year in 2013.
 Comptroller Munger also served on the School District 103 Foundation Board for seven years and spent three of those years as president.
-She is a member of the University of Illinois Student Affairs Advisory Council.
-In 2004, Leslie was named Lincolnshire's Citizen of the Year.
+In 2004, she was named Lincolnshire's Citizen of the Year.

 SUSANA A. MENDOZA